akgrant43/mythtv_cli_extensions/README.md

     </dd>
 </dl>

+The current functionality is enough to allow a simple shell script to be written that will allow the channels to be put back to their correct state after a re-scan.

 The help text for each is included below.

-ToDo:

-* Save and restore icon definitions
-* Provide a way to modify CallSigns, Names and Visibility

-## Python Libraries
+## Python3 Libraries

 <dl>
-    <dt>MythTVService</dt>
+    <dt>MythTVServiceAPI</dt>
     <dd>Provides low level access to the MythTV web services using the suds-jurko module.<br/>
         See https://bitbucket.org/jurko/suds for information about suds-jurko.</dd>
-    <dt>MythTVObject</dl>
+    <dt>MythTVQuerySet</dt>
+    <dd>Provides a django like interface for query the backend.</dd>
+    <dt>MythTVClass</dl>
-    <dd>Provides an easy way to write entries back to the MythTV backend, taking care of naming inconsistencies, etc.  Currently on Channel is supported.</dd>
+    <dd>Provides an easy way to access and write entries back to the MythTV backend, taking care of naming inconsistencies, etc.  Currently on Channel is supported.</dd>
 </dl>

+An example of retrieving all channels with call sign "ABC" and updating the first record:

+  from mythtvlib.object import MythTVQuerySet

+  # Get a QuerySet on the Channel class
+  query_set = MythTVQuerySet("Channel")
+  # Filter records with CallSign equal to "ABC"
+  query_set = query_set.filter(CallSign="^ABC$")  # This is a regular expression, and we don't want callsigns containing "ABC" matching_records = query_set.all()
+  print(matching_records)
+  # Update the first record's name to be "DEF"
+  query_set[0].ChannelName = "DEF"
+  query_set[0].save()

 ## Dependencies